Anaflaviiarodrigues/Anaflaviiarodrigues/README.md

   </a> Desenvolvendo habilidades técnicas em: 👩📝️  </a>

- </a>✔️ Python (Pandas,Pré-processamento e Tratamento de Dados,Análise Exploratória de Dados, Visualização de Dados) </a>
+ </a>✔️ Python (Pandas,Pré-processamento e Tratamento de Dados,Análise Exploratória de Dados, Visualização de Dados, Machine Learning) </a>

  </a>✔️ Power Bi  </a>